PaddlePaddle/book/image_classification/README.en.md

          'label': 1}
 ```

-Callback function `event_handler` is used to track training and testing process that might be triggered once the action to which it is attached is executed.
+Callback function `event_handler` will be called during training when a pre-defined event happens.

 ```python
 # event handler to track training and testing process